smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 project cloning occurs you can open another terminal and obtain this script project, via another git clone:
 ```
-$ # If clone above still going, do ctrl-alt-F2 and log in to the new "tty"
+$ # If clone above still going, do ctrl-alt-F2 (or RightCtrl-F2) and log in to
+$ # the new "tty".
 $ cd asuswrt-merlin
 $ git clone https://github.com/smitgd/docker-scripts-asuswrt-merlin
 ```
 This script project is small and should load quickly.
-Before router firmware can be built using the scripts, the clone of asuswrt-merlin must complete and several additional Ubuntu packages also must be obtained.
-Run this script to obtain and install the required Ubuntu packages:
+Before router firmware can be built using the scripts, the git clone of asuswrt-merlin must complete and several additional Ubuntu packages also must be obtained.
+Run this script (in another tty if necessary) to obtain and install the required Ubuntu packages:
 ```
 $ cd ~/asuswrt-merlin/docker-scripts-asuswrt-merlin
 $ sudo ./linux-apt-setup.sh